 Tridentine Catholic Timeline

-To help orient readers to this Tridentine Archive, I thought I would give a small timeline of events relevant to understanding what may be called the epoch of the Tridentine Church.
+To help orient readers to this Tridentine Archive, I offer a small timeline of significant events relevant to understanding the epoch of the Tridentine Church.

 1517: Martin Luther begins the Protestant Revolution.